oracle/truffleruby/bench/benchmark-interface/README.md

 #### `bm` and `bmbm`

 `bm` and `bmbm` only run your benchmark once when timing, which isn't what benchmarks written for `benchmark-ips` expect.
-Therefore if a benchmark takes less than a tenth of a second it is run several times so that it takes about a second.
+Therefore, if a benchmark takes less than a tenth of a second it is run several times so that it takes about a second.
 The number of iterations is the same for all benchmarks in the same set and is printed as the set starts.